-- You want to stand with your feet just about hip-width, or a little wider, apart.
+- Stand with your feet just about hip-width, or a little wider, apart.

-- You want to ensure that your knees are slightly bent and that your shoulder blades are tucked down, head in, and as tall as you can be.
+- Ensure that your knees are slightly bent and that your shoulder blades are tucked down, head in, and as tall as you can be.

 - Your palms should be facing you as you hold the weight.

-- You’re going to take a breath in.
+- Take a breath in.
 And with the tongue to the roof of your mouth, slowly, gently lift the weights up so that your palms are facing you.
 And back down.

-- You’re slowly, gently tightening your lower tummy.
+- Slowly and gently tighten your lower tummy.
 Your lift is done in a one to two second lift.
-So here we go.

-You don’t want to compromise your posture at all.
-Ensure that you keep your shoulder blades back and your head back, so that you’re not doing a bicep curl with your head going forward or your shoulders rounding.
+You do not want to compromise your posture at all during this, or any, exercise.
+Ensure that you keep your shoulder blades and your head back.
+Do not do a bicep curl with your head forward or your shoulders rounded.
 Remember the weight-bearing starts from your head.